devonfw/mrchecker/cookbook/small_project_template/README.md

 1. Finishing actions
 	* Configure jenkins security <https://www.jenkins.io/doc/book/managing/security/>
 	* Adjust Jenkinsfile
-	* Connect agents
-		* Go to jenkins and on the left pane click on the `build executor status`
-		* Then click on the `New Node`
-		* Assign it a name and check `Permament Agent`
-		* Set remote root directory to `/var/jenkins`
-		* Then click on the node name you've created
-		* Copy the secret and put it in `docker/docker-compose.yml` with the name
-		* Restart docker compose `docker-compose down` and `docker-compose up`.
-Wait some time after jenkins is avaiable.
-The agents should connect to it automatically.
-		* If you need more space either you can expand numbers of executors in Node config tab or copy paste the chunk with agent service in docker compose and create new one with distinctive name and secret(jenkins would not allow you to connect more than one agent with same secret and name)

 ### Hardware resources
 Below I just wanted to show you how I calculated the values, feel free to mix match and scale it.